andrewslotin/rummelsnuff/README.md

 Rules
 -----

-A pull request is considered as spam in following cases:
+A pull request is considered as spam if it's coming from a forked repository and meets at least one of following criterias:

 * The author has registered after this year's Hacktoberfest and has only forked repositories
 * The PR is changing documentation insignificantly